|

 rugs is another name for Native American rugs -- But how

+are they made?
 Southwestern rugs have been made by the indigenous people

 of the southwestern United States for over three hundred years.